explorer436/explorer-git-repo/Linux/TryingToGetTheKeyboardToWorkWithLinux.md

 After determining the idVendor and idProduct for the device that we want to work with,

-You can pass usbcore quirks as kernel parameters, see this page : https://raw.githubusercontent.com/torva … meters.txt Should be `usbcore.quirks=17ef:6047:gki`
+You can pass usbcore quirks as kernel parameters, see this page : https://raw.githubusercontent.com/torvalds/linux/master/Documentation/admin-guide/kernel-parameters.txt
+Specifically, look at: `usbcore.quirks=17ef:6047:gki`

 I added the parameter to my loader config file and it works!
 Reference: Where to put the parameter for anyone who has the same problem:  https://wiki.archlinux.org/index.php/Kernel_parameters